 Iroha goes to the Service Club to introduce the idea of a prom.
 This is the moment where the overarching plot from the first 11 novels gets replaced/overtaken by the prom.
 A prom that has not once been mentioned or hinted at in the previous 11 novels, now becomes the central conflict of the final arc.

 By the end of volume 14, what really happened with the prom?
 Did Iroha end up becoming prom queen?
 Did Hachiman get to dance with Yukino?
 He got to dance with Yui and Sensei, but not with Yukino.
 There was no drama at the prom itself, no real conflict.
 A prom could have served as a great set piece where a lot of romantic scenes as well as dramatic scenes could happen.
 Instead it ended up being just two proms.
 Yukino succeeding with the prom(s) was merely a consolidation/compensation prize, so then why did we spend 3 volumes on this?
+The second prom served as a way for Hachiman and Yukino to restore their relationship, but you could have done that without the prom.

 So, clearly Watari must have had some bigger plan for the prom.